 Developers have been using Java programming for over 20 years.
 It is a general-purpose programming language and you can typically write and run Java on any software device as long as it is equipped with Java Virtual Machine (JVM) or Java Runtime Environment (JRE).
 It is a commonly used language for beginners to learn and is included in most introductory programming courses.

 Ruby was made popular by the Ruby on Rails framework.
+This framework has led to a rise in Ruby on Rails outsourcing, as it allows for efficient and cost-effective development.
 It is a scripting language that focuses on simplicity and is commonly used for web development.
 Some web applications take weeks or months to develop, but with Ruby, they can be produced in a matter of days.

 Although this isn’t a new programming language, C++ is still relevant today despite its steep learning curve.
 C++ is a popular choice among developers when it comes to building computer graphics, video games, and virtual reality.
 It’s also commonly used in iOS development.